mikedamoiseau/wppg/README.md

 ```
 The container may take some time to start the first time as it will download the latest version of WordPress.

+Then, open your browser and navigate to `http://localhost`.

+If you need to run wp-cli, execute it through docker-compose: `docker-compose exec wpcli wp --allow-root plugin list`

+To access PHPMyAdmin: navigate to `http://localhost:8080`

+That's it, I hope you'll enjoy using my little project!